igr/keenpin/README.md

 ## Authors

-Built by Igor Spasić and Sylvain Petinot with :heart:
+Built by Igor and Sylvain with :heart: